flux-framework/flux-core/doc/man3/flux_respond.rst

 the style of jansson's :func:`json_pack` (used internally).

 :func:`flux_respond_error` returns an error response to the sender.
-If *errnum* is zero, EINVAL is used.
-If *errmsg* is non-NULL, an error string payload is included in the response.
-The error string may be used to provide a more detailed error message than can be conveyed via *errnum*.
+If :var:`errnum` is zero, EINVAL is used.
+If :var:`errmsg` is non-NULL, an error string payload is included in the response.
+The error string may be used to provide a more detailed error message than can be conveyed via :var:`errnum`.

 STREAMING SERVICES